 3. Stay healthy and ditch your Harley.

+There are at least 7 ways to save on life insurance and one of them is by being healthy and safe.
 Life insurance companies may be many things…but stupid they are not.
-If they make you pay a lot more (or refuse to insure you completely) because of some lifestyle issue, it may be time to rethink your priorities.
+If they make you pay a lot more (or refuse to insure you completely) because of your lifestyle it may be time to rethink your priorities.

 I know you love that double double cheese whopper, but does your heart?
 If it’s time to lose 20 pounds, get on that now.
 You may love skydiving, but if the insurance companies won’t insure you if you do, maybe you should take up chess instead.